 Because the British lowered the price of their tea before imposing the 3 pence tax, it actually cost less than Hancock's smuggled Dutch tea - so he stood to lose a bundle if the Colonists agreed to the tax.

-As President of the Continental Congress and the first signer of the Declaration of Independence in July 1776, Hancock took pleasure in making his signature especially large and bold - perhaps an "in your face" gesture, of sorts.
+As President of the Continental Congress and the first signer of the Declaration of Independence in July 1776, Hancock took pleasure in making his signature especially large and bold - an 18th century "in your face" gesture.

 Where to Stay near Boston's Waterfront - Hotel Map